jlund/ansible-ufw/README.md

 Role Variables
 --------------

-ufw_connection_rate_limits: A list of port and protocol pairs that should be rate limited.
+**ufw_connection_rate_limits**: A list of port and protocol pairs that should be rate limited.
 The default is empty.
-According to the ufw man page, "ufw will deny connections if an IP address has attempted to initiate 6 or more connections in the last 30 seconds." **ufw currently only supports rate limits for incoming IPv4 connections.** The following example would limit TCP connections to the SSH port, TCP and UDP connections to the DNS port, and TCP connections to the MySQL port:
+According to the ufw man page, "ufw will deny connections if an IP address has attempted to initiate 6 or more connections in the last 30 seconds." *ufw currently only supports rate limits for incoming IPv4 connections.* The following example would limit TCP connections to the SSH port, TCP and UDP connections to the DNS port, and TCP connections to the MySQL port:

     ufw_connection_rate_limits:
       - { port: 22,   protocol: tcp }